Inversion method for hair growth: myth or miracle? - The Hair Fuel

 What is the inversion method for hair growth?

-The inversion method for hair growth is massaging warm natural oil into your scalp and then hanging with your head upside down for 4 minutes every day throughout one week a month.
+The inversion method involves massaging warm natural oil into your scalp and then hanging upside down for 4 minutes each day for one week each month.

 scalp massage for hair growth improves blood flow to scalp

-Inversion method consists of 3 main components: (1) oiling (2) scalp massage and (3) direction of the blood flow.
+The inversion method consists of three main components: (1) oiling, (2) scalp massage, and (3) direction of blood flow.

 1. Oiling

-Natural organic oils can benefit the health of youru scalp.
-We would struggle to find the oil that isn’t good for something, so you can’t really go wrong with that one.
-Mono-saturated natural oils are filled with micro-nutrients, vitamins and omega oils that all contribute to your hair health differently.
+Natural organic oils can benefit the health of your scalp.
+It's hard to find an oil that isn’t good for something, so you generally can't go wrong with this step.
+Mono-saturated natural oils are rich in micro-nutrients, vitamins, and omega oils, all of which contribute differently to your hair health.

-Some oils, like castor oil, also increase the cutaneous blood flow – so apart from the nutrients it delivers, the ricinoleic acid in castor oil further improves blood flow and therefore speeding up your hair growth.
+Some oils, like castor oil, also increase cutaneous blood flow.
+Besides delivering nutrients, the ricinoleic acid in castor oil further enhances blood flow, potentially speeding up hair growth.

-You may find that you need to use oil on some days – while on other days – you skip it.
-The reasoning behind it is that you don’t want to have to end up washing your hair everyday.
-So while this step is beneficial, it is not essential.
+You may find that you need to use oil on some days while skipping it on others.
+The rationale is to avoid washing your hair every day.
+While this step is beneficial, it is not essential.

 2. Massaging

-Massaging affects youors scalp and blood flow in two ways.
-While massaging your scalp, you exfoliate it – which removes dead skin cells that may be clogging up hair follicles that would otherwise hinder your hair growth.
+Massaging your scalp affects blood flow in two ways.
+First, it exfoliates the scalp, removing dead skin cells that may clog hair follicles and hinder growth.

-And secondly, massaging stimulates and increases subcutaneous blood flow in your scalp as illustrated in the graph below.
-This promotes faster hair growth and hair thickness as outlined in the 2016 study by Koyama, as well as facilitating the delivery of nutrients from natural oils into your scalp and hair follicles.
+Second, massaging stimulates and increases subcutaneous blood flow in your scalp, promoting faster hair growth and thickness, as illustrated in the 2016 study by Koyama.
+It also facilitates the delivery of nutrients from natural oils into your scalp and hair follicles.

 Results from the 2016 study on the effect of massage on hair growth

-It’s important to gradually relax the tension of your scalp starting from the most relaxed areas (at the back of your skull or occipital) to the area above your ears (temporal) and to the most tense area on your vertex and crown.
+It's important to gradually relax the tension in your scalp, starting from the most relaxed areas (at the back of your skull, or occipital) to the areas above your ears (temporal), and finally to the most tense areas on your vertex and crown.

 3. Direction of blood flow